Site icon Our Breathing Planet

 Southern Elephant Seal Physical Description

-The remarkable Southern Elephant Seal never fails to impress and amaze those fortunate enough to view one.
+The remarkable Southern Elephant Seal never fails to impress and amaze those people fortunate enough to view one of these wonders.
 Like many of its kindred, though, it does so for several reasons.
 The awesome animal boasts both an intriguing appearance and astonishing physical size.

 It also stands out in that particular regard, as well.
-This pinniped displays what’s likely the greatest degree of the phsyiological trait of sexual dimorphism of any mammal!
-In its specific case, this characteristic manifests itself in terms of sheer body measurements.
+This stunning pinniped displays what’s likely the greatest degree of the phsyiological trait of sexual dimorphism of any extant mammal!
+In its specific case, this particular characteristic manifests itself in terms of sheer body measurements.

-That’s true since males of the fascinating species attain an average body mass of 5 -6 times that of the female!
-Their cousins, the Northern Elephant Seal, follow a similar pattern.
+That’s true since males of the fascinating species attain an average body mass equaling 5 -6 times that of their female counterparts!
+Their close cousins, the Northern Elephant Seal, follow a similar pattern.
 Among that species, though, males only reach 3 -4 times the mass of the females.

-But it’s not just the weight of this breathtaking creation of Nature that draws attention.
+But it’s not just the weight of this breathtaking creation of Nature and evolution that draws attention.
 It’s also possessed of a lengthy body, as well.
-Being smaller, femles average 8.5 – 9.8 ft (2.6 – 3 m) in length.
-The males, meanwhile, have mean lengths of 14 – 19 ft (4.2 – 5.8 m).
+Being smaller, females average 8.5 – 9.8 ft (2.6 – 3 m) in length.
+The males, meanwhile, have mean lengths measuring 14 – 19 ft (4.2 – 5.8 m).

-Otherwise, the genders of the Southern Elephant Seal present the same general appearance to the observer.
-The fur of newborns shows black, while that of adults displays a mix of brown and gray.
+Otherwise, the genders of the breathtaking Southern Elephant Seal present the same general appearance to the observer.
+The fur of newborn specimens shows as black, while that of adults displays a mix of brown and gray.
 Yet, among older individuals, this has a leather-like texture.

-The animal also displays the highly enlarged proboscis, though still smaller than its cousin.
-The eyes evolved as black, rounded, and comparatively large.
-Its hind limbs merge into the tail and fin, while each of the fins that serve as feet has five long, webbed fingers.
+The animal also possesses the highly enlarged proboscis, though it’s still notably smaller than its cousin.
+Its eyes evolved as deep black, rounded, and comparatively large.
+Its hind limbs merge into the tail and fin, while each of the fins that serve as feet has five long, slightly webbed fingers.

 Source: https://shorturl.at/FRTVZ Photo: Vince Smith CCL: https://shorturl.at/ipHLY